f5devcentral/f5-automation-labs/docs/class1/module1/lab3.rst

    |image26|

 #.
-You can verify the password was changed by opening an SSH session
+You can verify the password has been changed by opening an SSH session
    to BIG-IP-A.  A shortcut to a terminal is included on the desktop of the Linux jumphost.
-To open an SSH connection to BIG-IP A open a terminal window and execute ``ssh root@10.1.1.10``
+To open an SSH connection to BIG-IP-A, open a terminal window and execute ``ssh root@10.1.1.10``

 #. **Repeat the procedure above to change the password back to** ``default``